JoshuaHenriques/go-bank/README.md

-# go-bank
+# Go REST API

-Simple REST API backend created in Go.
+A simple REST API backend tailored for learning and practicing Go, featuring functionalities like user sign-in, JWT authentication, and PostgreSQL database integration.